ElusiveMonni/monni_docs/docs/commands/slash/points/edit.md

 - 1 **member:**
     Member whose points to edit.
 Takes Discord ID or a name.
 If left empty defaults to person who ran the command.
 - 2 **amount:**
     The **amount** of Points you would like to add.
 You can also use **negative numbers** (Remove Points).
 - 3 **mode:**
     The way you want the points to be edited
 	- `add` is the default, and will add the `amount` specified to the current balance
 	- `remove` will remove the `amount` specified from the current balance
 	- `set` will set the current balance to the `amount` specified
 - 4 **hidden:**
-    When set to `true`, will send the confirmation message as an ephemeral message only the command sender can see, while `false`, which is default, will send a confirmation message anyone can see
+    When set to `true`, will send the message as an ephemeral message only the command sender can see, while `false`, which is default, will send a message anyone can see.
 - 5 **reason:**
 	The reason displayed for points being edited when using the [history](/commands/slash/points/history) command
 - 6 **system:**